Aringold/simple-count-bPython/README.md

   <img src="blockchain-simulation.gif">
 </div>

-The github repository contains a basic implementation of a blockchain and its client using Python.
+The github repository contains a basic implementation of the blockchain and its client using Python.
 This blockchain has the following features:

 - Possibility of adding multiple nodes to the blockchain
 - Proof of Work (PoW)